 Many times I hear people saying they don’t like reverb on their tracks, or how they get a low-end mess after adding some reverb to the drums, or even how annoying those “s” sounds on their vocal track when they add reverb.
 Sometimes I hear mixes that are so wet that they make me think about those heavy metal hairy bands from the 80s.
 So, today, I’m gonna talk a little bit about Reverb (reverberation), and all you need to know about it.
 Let’s check it out!

-Reverb is a physical phenomenon that occurs when a given sound reflects a surface and that reflection goes back to the listener’s ears, getting mixed in the way with the original sound a few milliseconds later.
+Reverb or reverberation is a physical phenomenon that occurs when a given sound reflects a surface (a building, a wall, furniture, trees, people, or even air) and that reflection goes back to the listener’s ears, getting mixed in the way with the original sound a few milliseconds later.
 This gives the listener a sense of space.

 Plates are a bigger and somehow more versatile alternative that uses exactly the same principle as springs, but, with bigger metal plates instead of springs.
-When they first came out in the late 70s, they were not that cheap, but today, if you are good with crafts and know a little bit about electronics, you can google instructions and blueprints for making a plate reverb which will cost you less than 300 USD.
-Most reverb plugins and hardware units cover all of this reverb types, and some even have algorithms for bigger spaces such as churches or cathedrals.
+When they first came out in the late 70s, they were not that cheap, but today, if you are good with crafts and know a little bit about electronics.
+You can google instructions and blueprints for making a plate reverb which will cost you less than 300 USD.
+Most reverb plugins and hardware units cover all of these reverb types, and some even have algorithms for bigger spaces such as churches or cathedrals.

 A very common practice during analog days was to apply some delay before the reverb.
 This practice is called pre-delay, and somehow makes the reverb more noticeable and more musical.
-I recommend you to use the same formula that you use for calculating tempo delay (60.000/BPM time= quarter note), but, try not to use values larger than 40 ms due to Hass effect.
+I recommend you to use the same formula that you use for calculating tempo delay (60.000/BPM time= quarter note).
+Try not to use values larger than 40 ms due to the Hass effect.
 You should apply at least some pre-delay to your tracks, especially for those rhythmic tracks like snare or guitar, as it will be easier to make them “breath”.